 LABEL DESCRIPTION POWER Connect the power adapter and press the ON/OFF button to start the device.
 USB The USB port is used for cellular WAN backup, file-sharing, and media server.
 LAN 1-4 Connect computers or other Ethernet devices to Ethernet ports for Internet access.
 Phone Connect analog phone to the PHONE port with RJ11 cable for VoIP services.
 WPS/WiFi On-Off Press the WPS/WiFi On-Off button once within 3 seconds to quickly setup a secure WiFi connection between the device and a WPS-compatible client.
 Press the WPS/WiFi On-Off button once more than 3 seconds to enable or disable the WiFi.
 The WiFi is enabled by default.
 RESET Press the button for more than 5 seconds to return the Zyxel Device to the factory defaults.
+PON Connect the fiber optic cable to the PON (Passive Optical Network) port for Internet access.

-2.3.10 Transceiver Installation/Removal
+2.3.11 Transceiver Installation/Removal